qutip/qutip/doc/guide/guide-settings.rst

 >>> qutip.settings.coeffroot = "path/to/string/coeff/directory"

-New to version 5, string compiled in a session are kept for future sessions.
+In QuTiP version 5 and later, strings compiled in a session are kept for future sessions.
 As long as the same ``coeffroot`` is used, each string will only be compiled once.